Commodity Watch

 Nippon purchase of United States Steel is complete and allows the US Government the authority to decide on closing and idling plants.

 Steel coil imports continue a downward trend.
+EU significantly increased tariffs (50%) predominately aimed at steel from China.

-Landed cost for carbon steel pipes has gone down $50 over the last month.
+Landed cost for carbon steel pipes has gone down $5 over the last month.

-• August HRC – Down $50 from July at $820/NT
+• October HRC – Down $5 from September at $795/NT

 • Steel lead times are now 4 to 5 weeks for HRC